Desk with Laptop, Calculator, Files and small model of house with epc colours

 We would simply apply the same rules and approach that would be employed for any other assessment and it should simply work out well.

-There are some basic geometric measurements that energy assessors take when conducting an EPC assessment on a property.
+There are some basic geometric measurements that energy assessors take when conducting an EPC assessment on an existing property.

 These apply to each floor of the building plus any ‘extensions’ which may be real extensions, or virtual ones - where a property is split into different parts having differing ceiling heights or floor types or roof types etc.